open-AIMS/ADRIA.jl/docs/src/development/development_setup.md

 ```

+## Code Style

+Follow the standard Julia [style guide](https://docs.julialang.org/en/v1/manual/style-guide/) as much as possible.

+In most cases, simply auto-formatting the code is enough.

 ## Notes

 The very first import of the ADRIA package will be very slow as it attempts to precompile common functions to reduce later start up time.